Thief (film): Critical response

-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+Metacritic, which uses a weighted average, assigned the a score of 78 out of 100, based on eight critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

-Vincent Canby criticized Mann saying that "he's going to have to learn how to edit himself, to resist the temptation to allow dialogue that is colorful to turn, all of a sudden, into deep, abiding purple".
-He panned the film as "a gangster melodrama so high-toned that the characters were identified not by names but by their occupations" while being "an action film so unfortunately convinced that ordinary movies can be elevated to cinema if the characters talk fancy enough and if the camera consistently turns the most commonplace objects into beautiful abstractions of reality."
+Vincent Canby criticized Mann, saying that "he's going to have to learn how to edit himself, to resist the temptation to allow dialogue that is colorful to turn, all of a sudden, into deep, abiding purple".
+He panned the film as "a gangster melodrama so high-toned that the characters were identified not by names but by their occupations" while being "an action film so unfortunately convinced that ordinary movies can be elevated to cinema if the characters talk fancy enough and if the camera consistently turns the most commonplace objects into beautiful abstractions of reality".

-Roger Ebert described Thief as "one of the most intelligent thrillers I've seen" and gave the film 3 1/2 out of 4 stars, writing that "If Thief has a weak point, it is probably in the handling of the Willie Nelson character" and went further, stating "Willie has played the character so well that we wanted more.
+Roger Ebert described Thief as "one of the most intelligent thrillers I've seen" and gave the film 3 1/2 out of 4 stars, writing that "If Thief has a weak point, it is probably in the handling of the Willie Nelson character" and went further, stating: "Willie has played the character so well that we wanted more.
 But, then, I suppose it is a good thing when a movie creates characters we feel that strongly about, and Thief is populated with them.
 It's a thriller with plausible people in it.
 How rare."